 Shaker doors are a popular sight on kitchen and bathroom cabinets, as well as in laundry rooms, offices, and any other room of the house that needs a shot of practicality and charm.
 With their clean lines and precise shadows, Shaker doors project a classic feeling that's tempered with a modern air.
 It's no wonder that Shaker doors are equally at home with both traditional and contemporary architectural styles.

 It's also fortunate that Shaker cabinet doors are easy to build.
 If you can imagine a picture frame with a solid insert, you've got the basic idea of Shaker cabinet door construction.
-The main tool you need is a table saw and the only materials you need are 1x3 lumber and veneer plywood.

 Basics of Making Shaker Cabinet Doors